MicrosoftDocs/bot-docs/articles/intelligent-bots.md

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/bing-news-search-api" target="_blank">News Search API</a> finds news articles around the world that match your search query or are currently trending on the Internet.

 - The  <a href="https://www.microsoft.com/cognitive-services/en-us/bing-autosuggest-api" target="_blank">Autosuggest API</a> offers instant query completion suggestions to complete your search query faster and with less typing.

+Learn how to add search to your bot.

 ## Location control
-The Bing location control for Microsoft Bot Framework makes the process of collecting and validating the user's desired location in a conversation easy and reliable.
-The control is available for C# and Node.js and works consistently across all channels supported by Bot Framework.

-![Basic Scenario](media/skype_multiaddress_1.png)

 Bots often need the user to input a location to complete a task.
 For example, a Taxi bot requires the user's pickup and destination address before requesting a ride.
 Similarly, a Pizza bot must know the user's delivery address to submit the order, and so on.
 Normally, bot developers need to use a combination of location or place APIs so that their bots engage in a multi-turn dialog with users to get their desired location and subsequently validate it.
 Unfortunately, the development steps are usually complicated and error-prone.

+![Basic Scenario](media/skype_multiaddress_1.png)

 The Bing location control makes this process easy by abstracting away the tedious coding steps to let the user pick a location and reliably validate it.
 The control offers the following capabilities: